Asset Protection in Texas

 A Cook Islands trust moves liquid assets to a foreign jurisdiction where no U.S. judgment creditor can enforce a domestic court order.
 The trust holds the brokerage accounts, cash, and investment interests that Texas exemptions leave exposed.
 Unlike the homestead conversion strategy, assets in an offshore trust remain invested and accessible to the settlor through trustee distributions during normal times.
 When a creditor threat appears, the trustee restricts access and the assets become unreachable.

-A Cook Islands trust typically costs $20,000 to $25,000 to establish and $5,000 to $8,000 per year to maintain.
-For Texas residents whose non-exempt liquid assets exceed $500,000, the structure fills the specific weakness in Texas law: strong protection for real property and retirement accounts, no protection for everything else.
+Cook Islands trusts typically cost $20,000 to $25,000 to establish and $5,000 to $8,000 per year to maintain.
+For Texas residents whose non-exempt liquid assets exceed $500,000, the structure fills the specific weakness in Texas law: strong protection for real property and retirement accounts, no protection for liquid wealth.

-Texas does not have a state income tax, which means an offshore trust creates no state-level tax reporting obligation.
+Texas has no state income tax, which means an offshore trust creates no state-level tax reporting obligation.
 Federal requirements include Forms 3520 and 3520-A annually, plus FBAR and FATCA reporting for foreign accounts.
 A CPA handles the ongoing compliance.

-Asset protection planning works best when the structure is in place before a creditor appears.
+Asset protection works best when the structure is in place before a creditor appears.
 Texas has a four-year statute of limitations on fraudulent transfer claims under Business and Commerce Code Chapter 24, which follows the Uniform Voidable Transactions Act.
-Transfers made before any claim exists and without intent to defraud a specific creditor are the strongest position.
 Post-claim planning remains possible, particularly with Cook Islands trusts that include Jones clause language authorizing the trustee to pay the existing creditor under defined conditions.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.